AdobeDocs/experience-manager-64.en/help/communities/using/components-guide.md

 The guide provides a listing of SCF components available for preview and prototyping along the left side of the page.

-Components Guide as viewed on an author instance in Edit mode :
+Components Guide as viewed on an author instance in Edit mode:

 ![](assets/chlimage_1-404.png)